TechnikInterlytics/VerityExamples/README.rst

 License
 -----------

-This is not open source software and cannot be included in an open source project as its license will break the open source license.
+VerityX products are not open source software and cannot be included in an open source project as its license will break the open source license.
+Read the full license file for more information.
-However, there is a license allowing free use for non-commercial, personal applications.
-Read the license file for full details about allowed scope of free use.
-Paid licenses are required for commercial products either distributed or web hosted (e.g. SaaS), as well as enterprise applications with multiple users.
-There are licenses for developers, royalty inclusion in other products, and support.